 Selected courses with a specialized focus that are not contained within the regular sociology curriculum.
-Such topics might include Ethnic Relations, The Ecology of the City or Religion in American Society.
-Prerequisite: SOC 101 Introduction to Sociology
+Such topics might include Medical Sociology, Sex & Gender, or Urban Sociology.

-311. Research Methodology I (Cross-listed as ATH 311)
+311. Research Methodology I (Cross-listed with ATH 311)

 This course provides experience in the design and implementation of sociological research.
 It covers qualitative techniques for collecting, analyzing, and reporting data.
 We examine the epistemological issues that underlie social research, the ethical questions involved in research, and the assumptions on which various research strategies are based.
 We evaluate the strengths and weaknesses of the most commonly used methods.
 Students will design an original research project.
 Taught every fall semester.